Newcool1230/FunBotThing/README.md

-How to use these crappy scripts
+❖ How to use these crappy scripts ❖
 =======
-    NOTE!
-These are all my personal scripts.
-They might stop working for no reason, and are probably set to my preferences.
-Feel free to copy and customize, although I'd like /some/ credit pls <3

     Make a bookmark and replace the URL field with these: